jefnkhalaf/Stroke-Prediction/MVP/README.md

 - Clean the dataset from any ambiguous values
 - Create one-hot-encoding for some of the features
 - Apply the model
-- Train and test a naive bayes model to classify the data and got 88.75%
+- Train and test data with different models

 ## There furthur steps to accomplish the project:
 - Use different models to predict strokes.